On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Research Method

-In STGT data collection and analysis are happening in parallel.
-As preliminary codes emerge from the analysis of our initial sample we identify both gaps in our data and theoretical directions we want to investigate further.
-Grounded in the data, theoretic sampling thereby guides the direction into which theory develops.
-In \Cref{fig:basic_stage} we illustrate that the data collection and analysis process is circular until the maturity of analysis allows the researcher to continue with the advanced stage of STGT~\circled{11}.
-For each iteration of interviews we select participants who allow us to explore specific aspects and we adapt the interview guide accordingly~\circled{12}.
-For example, after analyzing interviews from two experts on testing in our first round of interviews we identify that the first contact with testing significantly shapes their opinion about it.
+For each iteration of interviews we purposefully select interviewees who allow us to explore specific theoretical directions and we adapt the interview guide accordingly~\circled{12}.{1.4} After analyzing interviews from two experts on testing in our first round of interviews we identify that the first contact with testing significantly shapes their opinion about it.
 We therefore recruit developers who are only at the start of their careers for the interviews next.
-By employing strategies for constant comparison as described above, categories and concepts start to emerge from the data.
+Perspectives of less experienced developers made it more evident in our analysis that testing practices are not just a tool for development velocity and software quality.
+We identified that testing can serve social needs like the need for safety and confidence of developers.
+This made us aware of the impact of collaborative processes and organizational constraints.
+We explored those themes further in the next round and concluded the basic stage of data collection and analysis by extending the diversity of perspectives through purposive recruiting of \stackoverflow{} users.{1.20} By employing strategies for constant comparison as described above, categories and concepts start to emerge from the data.
 Iteratively extending our data set we develop more and more refined codes and preliminary categories which become increasingly analytical as we go forward.
 Establishing links between analytical categories we explicate, deepen and substantiate our analysis.
 We now consider those relations to construct preliminary hypothesis which explain the broad phenomena that transpire through our analysis.
 At this point we reach the end of the basic stage and decide to proceed with the advanced stage for theory development~\circled{13}.